• Skip to primary navigation

 How can I get rid of acne quickly?

 Unfortunately there is no such thing as “quick acne treatment.”
-People with acne often require a personalized treatment plan as there are some medications that will work better for you than others.
+People with acne require a personalized treatment plan as there are some medications that will work better for you than others.
 Working with an independent board-certified dermatologist will ensure you get effective treatment for your type of acne.
 Keep in mind that if your acne is severe or widespread, it might take several weeks, usually around 8-12 weeks for these medications to visibly show results on your skin.

 What is the best dermatological treatment for acne?